 - Licenced practical nurse

 - Traditional healers

 You'll still have appointments with your doctor or nurse practitioner.
-If you need more help to maintain your health, you'll also be supported by the team of health care professionals described above.
+If you need more help to maintain your health, you'll also be supported by the additional members on the team of health care professionals described above.

 The benefits of taking a person- and family-centred approach to health care include: